nallen05/old-norse/README.md

 #  Old Norse Terminal Toolkit

 Build retro ASCII games in Common Lisp.
-Interactive data dashboards & business apps, too.
-If you are in to that kind of thing.
+Data dashboards & business apps, too.
+If you are into that type of thing.

 Old Norse is a low-latency, grid-based terminal graphics engine with an integrated event loop.